 You can lay it on the ground while uncovering the valves because it has a stand below the arm cuff.

 The onboard speaker will emit a beep whenever it detects a metal object, you can use headphones as well.

-Since we don’t know how much much metal there’s in the heads and valves, set the sensitivity as a high as possible to pick the tiniest amount of metal.
+Since we don’t know how much metal there’s in the sprinklers and valves, set the sensitivity as a high as possible to pick the tiniest amount of metal.
 Keep increasing it and stop right before the machine starts to chatter.

 The bounty hunter has the discrimination feature that allows you to tell the device which metals to ignore and which to react to by emitting a beep.